Seif Kousmate

 Seif Kousmate (MA, 1988) is a visual artist born in Essaouira and living in Tangier, Morocco.
 In 2014, he quit his career in civil engineering and bought his first camera at 26.
 As a self-taught artist, he began his photographic journey by exploring documentary photography, with the aim of capturing the diverse realities of marginalization in Africa.
 His early projects served as a platform for the narratives of post-genocide Rwandan youth, Haratins formerly enslaved in Mauritania, and sub-Saharan migrants in search of a better life in Europe.

 In Morocco, Seif Kousmate has been focusing on Boujloud celebrations and documenting life in the Atlas Mountains facing climate change.
-He is currently working on the series "Waha واحة" and his first monograph, a four-year essay on the oases and the changes they are undergoing.
-Seif Kousmate’s artistic practice has evolved over the past decade, gradually pushing back the boundaries of photography, at the intersection with contemporary art.
-His upcoming project will explore representations of masculanity and fatherhood, through video and installation.
+His series Waha ةحاو, a four-year essay on the oases and the changes they are undergoing, will soon be published in book form.
+Seif Kousmate’s artistic practice has evolved over the past decade, gradually pushing back the boundaries of photography, to the intersection with contemporary art.
+His upcoming project in the frame of the Prix Elysée will explore representations of masculinity and fatherhood, through video and installation.

 Project